Huygaa/essence.csp/readme.md

+# Crowdsourcing Platform on Omegawiki and Wordnet synset alignments

-This is a crowdsourcing platform that asks users whether WordNet synset and Omegawiki synset are matched.
+This platform asks users whether WordNet synset and Omegawiki synset are matched in the given task.

 # Installation:
 Follow the below steps in order to run this platform.